 Package-delivery becomes more efficient since parcels can easily be registered and followed on their way to their destination by just scanning the PDF417 attached to them.

 US driver's licenses got a PDF417 barcode printed on the back.
 Extract all relevant information by just scanning it and let your smartphone check the record for any charges in no time.

 Using a smartphone makes scanning more comfortable than previously used options.
 In contrast to handheld scanners, the image of the document can be saved as well, while a larger amount of information can be displayed on the device immediately after scanning the barcode.

 At times, the paper containing the document might be crumbled, damaged, or you don't have enough light.
 Hardware-scanners tend to struggle under these circumstances, while the camera of a smartphone is still working flawlessly.
 Even at an angle!
 And every smartphone has a flashlight in case there's no light at all.

 Since the solution is software-based, it can be adjusted to different needs and new barcode types quickly.
 This makes it more future-proof than hardware-based options.

 Did we raise your interest?
 You can quickly try out the features that we just mentioned in our Scanbot Scanner SDK Demo App for iOS and Android.
-If you want to learn more about the different barcode formats, have a look at our barcode formats overview.
+If you want to learn more about the different barcode formats, have a look at our overview on different types of barcodes.

 Please enter your work email address to download the fact sheet.